All Hail the Fatherland! Heil Bushnev! Sieg Heil!

 Patri Friedman - Quotes by Robert Heinlein - some good ones:

-"Before a revolution can take place, the population must loose faith in both the police and the courts."
+"Before a revolution can take place, the population must loose faith in both the police and the courts."and:

 "A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects." -- Lazarus Long in Time Enough For Love